SaxbyMod/Stoats-Stuff/README.md

 ConsoleApp2 is my own Text adventure!
 (C#)

-InscryptionGramophoneExpansion is My new Custom Music mod (Requires Gramophone API) (C#)
+InscryptionGramophoneExpansion is My new Custom Music mod (C#)

 Use "Issues" for any Suggestions for the Apps or for Issues with anything